Unstructured-IO/unstructured-js-client/README.md

             content: data,
             fileName: filename,
         },
-        // Modify splitPdfThreads to change the limit of parallel requests
-        splitPdfThreads: 10,
         // Set splitPdfPage parameter to false in order to disable splitting PDF
-        // splitPdfPage: false,
+        splitPdfPage: true,
+        // Modify splitPdfConcurrencyLevel to change the limit of parallel requests
+        splitPdfConcurrencyLevel: 10,
     },
 }).then((res: PartitionResponse) => {
     if (res.statusCode == 200) {